Nordln/EasydiffusionWiki/How-to-Use.md

 2. An optional text prompt can help you further describe the kind of image you want to generate.
 3. Press `Make Image`.
 See the image generated using your prompt.

-## Prompt Tips

-* Use curly brackets in prompts to try different words E.g. man riding a {horse,motorcycle} results in man riding a horse and man riding a motorcycle being created automatically.
-* You can queue up many images by entering one prompt per line.
-Enter a prompt, press return or enter, enter next prompt etc. They will all be generated when you click 'Make Image'